 Accredited by The Chartered Society of Forensic Sciences, the MSci Forensic Science with Criminology course allows you to explore your interests in the scientific and forensic investigation of crime, while exploring the nature, consequences and prevention of criminal behaviour.
+You’ll be introduced to many traditional fields of crime scene analysis, including the scientific investigations of fires and homicides, plus a range of approaches from the field of chemistry.

 By taking the MSci Forensic Science with Criminology course, you will have the opportunity to gain a highly valued education from a provider of forensic science and criminology degree courses by learning from practitioners and researchers, and criminologists who are experts in their fields.
-The MSci offers one fully integrated undergraduate package that combines the rigours of bachelors and masters level modules.
-There are many personal benefits to this, including fast-tracking your career, a wider range of career pathways, greater financial rewards and a wider range of employability skills to put on your CV including research, project management and instrument maintenance.
+The MSci offers one fully integrated package that combines the rigours of bachelors and masters level modules.
+There are many benefits to this, including fast-tracking your career, a wider range of career pathways, greater financial rewards and a wider range of employability skills to put on your CV including research, project management and instrument maintenance.

 Modules in years one to three are taught linearly across three academic terms, meaning that you will usually receive a lecture in each module every week, allowing you to build up your knowledge throughout the year.
 This will also be supplemented by practical work in our Crime Scene House or in our laboratories, and especially in year one, small group tutorials to offer you extra academic study support.
 In years two and three, we encourage a greater level of independent directed study, and there is greater time spent developing your analytical skills in our laboratories.